-While there are some generalizations about spinal cord injury recovery time, it’s important to understand that everyone experiences SCI recovery a little differently.
+While there are some generalizations about spinal cord injury recovery time, it’s important to understand that everyone experiences recovery a little differently.

 Understanding Spinal Cord Injury Recovery Time

 Because every spinal cord injury and its recovery process are unique, it’s difficult to give an exact time frame for recovery.
 However, research shows that the most recovery occurs within the first 3-6 months after spinal cord injury.

 Factors That Influence Spinal Cord Injury Recovery Time